Shark-44/Pizza/README.md

 # Pizza Project - Fast Food Ordering Kiosk

 This project involves creating an ordering kiosk inspired by fast-food restaurants.
 The customer can browse the menu, add products to their cart, and place an order.
+The administrator will be able to add a product, display it on the map and modify the prices.
+This last option will affect the persistence of historical data.
 The frontend is built with React, and the backend with Node.js, available on GitHub.

 ## Prerequisites